RTMecha/BetterLegacy/README.md

 1. In the Project Arrhythmia folder, go to Project Arrhythmia_Data > Plugins.
 1. Make a backup of the steam_api64.dll file somewhere outside of the Project Arrhythmia folder, just in case.
 1. Download [Steamworks.NET](https://github.com/rlabrecque/Steamworks.NET/releases/download/14.0.0/Steamworks.NET-Standalone_14.0.0.zip), extract it somewhere.
-1. Open the Windows-x64 folder and drag & drop the steam_api64.dll file to the recently opened Plugins folder.
+1. Open the Windows-x64 folder and drag & drop the steam_api64.dll file to the recently opened Plugins folder to replace the original file.
-	- ℹ️ _This is to allow Legacy to better interact with Steam as normally it will not acknowledge Steam._
+	- ℹ️ _This is to allow Legacy to better interact with Steam as normally it will not acknowledge Steam with the older file._
 1. Finally, download the Beatmaps.zip file, extract it to the Project Arrhythmia folder.
 1. You just installed BetterLegacy, awesome!
 Hope you have fun with the mods, whatever you end up doing.
+If something breaks or you have a general suggestion for the mod, feel free to open an [issue](https://github.com/RTMecha/BetterLegacy/issues) or make a [pull request](https://github.com/RTMecha/BetterLegacy/pulls) if you want to help with modding.